mattj3/drone-api-tests/README.md

 - Testing edge cases like missing or malformed telemetry
 - Practicing CI/CD integration using GitHub Actions or other tools

-Use it as a standalone mock backend or plug it into broader simulation test flows.

 ## Features

 - REST API endpoints to post and retrieve drone telemetry data